 Remember, you are not alone.

-If you or someone you know has experience sexual violence, sexual harassment, sexual ddiscrimination, sexual misconduct, domestic violence, dating violence or stalking, Saint Martin's University has free resources for students.
+If you or someone you know has experienced sexual violence, sexual harassment, sexual discrimination, sexual misconduct, domestic violence, dating violence or stalking, Saint Martin's University has free resources for students.

 Consider reporting to the University